NajiElKotob/Awesome-Power-BI/README.md

     * “Numbers Don’t Lie, But Charts Do”
     * “Stories activate the same parts of our brains that are activated when processing real experiences.”
     * “The data means nothing without context, without the story form around it.” -- Bill Shander
+    * “A story is 22 times more memorable than facts alone.” -- Jennifer Aaker

 -----